-Applications for CWA Education Grants will be considered at the November Executive Meeting each year and must be received at Head Office from branches no later than 30th September.
+Applications open for CWA Education Grants on 1st August and close on 30th September annually.
+They will be considered at the November Executive Meeting each year and must be received at State Office no later than 30th September.
 No applications will be accepted after this date.

 CWA of NSW offers a variety of Education Grants to students from NSW.
 Please see below for details on each grant.

-For the contact details of your local Branch, visit the Branches and Groups page on this website or call Head Office on (02) 9358 2923.
+For the contact details of your local Branch, visit the Branches and Groups page on this website or call State Office on (02) 8337 0200.

-Nominations should be sent by branches to Head Office on the appropriate forms.
-These are included in the Procedures Manuals, available in the 'downloads' section of the members' area on this website, or may be obtained from Head Office.
-Most forms must include comments from the Branch President and be signed by the applicant and a parent/guardian.
+Applications should be sent to State Office on the appropriate forms.
+These are included in the Procedures Manual or may be obtained from State Office.

 Jopling Education Grant

-Tenable by a child from the Western Districts to assist with secondary or tertiary education.
+Tenable by a student from the Western Districts area to assist with secondary school or tertiary education